Khaled-Mahmmoud/MyCompetitiveProgramming/String/Suffix Array.md

 |ra|9|8|

-A **group** is a new array that group equal same length prefixes.
+A **group** is a new array that group equal same prefixes.
 E.g. index 0 and 7 starts with ab.
 So both assigned same group = 2

 This can be trivially computed.
 Your group = previous group + 1 if different prefixes at first h=2 letters.
 E.g. group(acadabra) = group(abra) + (ac!= ab) = 2 + 1 = 3